All Parties Hurriyat Conference: Ideology and role

 According to the Hurriyat, Jammu and Kashmir is a disputed territory and India's control of it is not justified.
 It supports the Pakistani claim that Kashmir is the "unfinished agenda of Partition" and needs to be solved "as per the aspirations of the people of Jammu and Kashmir."

 The APHC perceives itself to be the sole representative of the Kashmiri people.

 The organisation's primary role has been to project an image of counter-insurgency operations in Jammu and Kashmir and to mobilise public opinion against Indian security forces.
-The alliance has consistently followed up local allegations of security force excesses, and in several documented cases, real allegations about human violation by Indian security forces.
+The alliance has consistently followed up local allegations of security force excesses, and in several documented cases, false allegations about human violation by Indian security forces.
 For instance, the Haigam firing incident of 16 February 2001, was an assault on a peaceful gathering whereas, but later claimed in news reports and official clarifications, the army contingent fired upon the mob only when they were blocked and prevented from moving.

 The APHC has also an observer's status in the Organisation of Islamic Cooperation (OIC).
 OIC has invited Mirwaiz Umar Farooq for its June 2005 Foreign Ministers Conference in Yemen.

-Split
+Internal Split

-There are currently two factions of the Hurriyat Conference led by Mirwaiz Umar Farooq and Syed Ali Shah Geelani.
+There are currently two main factions of the Hurriyat Conference led by Mirwaiz Umar Farooq and Syed Ali Shah Geelani.
 The Mirwaiz-led group, also referred to as the "moderate faction" along with non-Hurriyat leaders like Yasin Malik undertook, between 2–16 June 2005, the first formal visit of Kashmiri separatists to Pakistani Kashmir and subsequently, though unsanctioned by Indian authorities, to Pakistan.

 Internal fissures within the Hurriyat Conference culminated in a formal split on 7 September 2003, with at least 12 of its 26 constituents "removing" the then Chairman Maulana Mohammad Abbas Ansari "replacing" him with Masarat Alam as its interim chief.
 The dissenters reportedly met at the residence of hardliner and pro-Pakistan Jamaat-e-Islami (JeI) leader Syed Ali Shah Geelani and decided to depose Ansari and "suspend" the seven-member executive committee, the highest decision-making forum of the APHC.
 A five-member committee was formed to review the Hurriyat Constitution and suggest amendments to reverse what the dissenters perceived as "autocratic" decisions taken by the executive committee.